 Stretch marks are very common and are also called striae distensae or striae gravidarum by medical professionals.
 They can be red, purple, or white streaks on the skin in appearance.
 The collagen and elastin of the skin break because of skin stretching resulting in stretch marks.
 They do not pose any serious health risks or complications.
 Being not aesthetically appealing can affect the quality of life and self-esteem of those affected.

 They mostly appear on the chest, thighs, hips, and abdomen.
-They are pink, red, purple, reddish-brown, or dark brown depending on the skin color initially which eventually changes to faded color when they become mature.
+They are pink, red, purple, reddish-brown, or dark brown depending on the skin colour initially which eventually changes to faded colour when they become mature.

 The appearance of stretch marks can be due to various reasons including:

 - Having a family history of stretch marks

 - Long term use of corticosteroids can lead to a reduction in collagen that provides firmness to the skin